unofficialdxnny/Windows-Setup/README.md

 | Linux             |     ❌  |
 | MacOS             |     ❌  |

+you can easily manipulate the code to work for these platforms but atm I just do not use linux and I dont have a mac

 ##  How It Works?
 - You have 3 files to currently work with : `choco.t`, `zip.t` and `exe.t`
 - In `choco.t` add the application names to download.